 250g pumpkin, cooked and pureed

-Preheat the oven to 190oC.
+Preheat the oven to 190C.
 As Zoe said, these make quite a few, I didn’t need two full trays of muffin tins, but I did need more than just one, so get out two trays and line at least one, then line the second as needed.

 Mix together the flour, spices, salt and baking powders into a bowl. *Note: if you are using pie filling pumpkin, as I did, you do not need to add anymore spices as they are already mixed into the pre bought pumpkin!
 You can check online if your pumpkin already has spices.

-Then, in an electric mixer, mix together the butter and sugars until they are incorporated and light and fluffy.
+In an electric mixer, mix together the butter and sugars until they are incorporated and light and fluffy.

 Zoe baked her for around 20 minutes she said, I only put mine in for 18, but ended up taking them out at around 14 minutes as the bottoms were burning.
 I made the novice mistake of putting the baking rack too close to the bottom, silly me.
 Just make sure you’re watching the cupcakes every couple minutes so that they don’t burn!

 350g or 4 and 1/2 cups icing sugar